JaleelSavoy/DeepLearningPracticeProjects/README.md

 # DeepLearningProjects
-Small Projects to practice with deep learning methods
+Small projects to practice with deep learning methods

 ## Deep Dish Learner
 A notebook to showcase transfer learning with ResNet-34 for accurately classifying pizza images (Chicago Deep Dish and New York Style).